the-lean-crate/criner/README.md

 This is facilitated by three means:

 * **[The Criner Waste Report][waste-io]** - Analyse the current state of waste within all crate versions of crates.io and offer a **fix**.
-* _[PLANNED]_ **The 'cargo-diet' companion program** - Start lean by default and compute optimial includes and exludes before publishing to crates.io.
+* **[The 'cargo-diet' companion program][cargo-diet]** - Start lean by default and compute optimal includes and excludes before publishing to crates.io.
 * _[PLANNED]_ **The 'lean crate' badge** - Show off that you care and present the badge on crates.io and in README files.

 ## Motivation